A new recursion relation for tree-level NLSM amplitudes based on hidden zeros: Applications

 Finally, we conclude the existence of

-which is just another form of Eq. \eref{goal-delta}.
-So we complete our proof successfully.
+which is just another form of the Eq. \eref{goal-delta}.
+This completes the proof.
 As can be seen, the proof is based on two crucial properties, one is that ${\rm Tr}(\phi^3)$ and NLSM amplitudes exhibit hidden zeros at the same loci in kinematic space and another is that $\delta$-shift does not affect these loci.